redfulvio/phasespace_description/README.md

 phasespace_description is a code to reproduce "primitives" acquired using the [PhaseSpace Motion Capture System](http://phasespace.com/).

-This package works on [Ubuntu 14.04](http://www.ubuntu.com/download/desktop).
+This package works on [Ubuntu 14.04](http://www.ubuntu.com/download/desktop) and needs the [pisa-iit-soft-hand](https://github.com/manuelbonilla/pisa-iit-soft-hand) package.

 ## Use